Protect your data

 All Examples

-A federal job means working for the national government, generally within the three branches of government — executive, legislative, and judicial.
-You might work with the military, or for a specific legislator.
-Other areas of federal employment include criminal justice, scientific research, food safety, and emergency services.
-With a strong resume, you can increase your chances of getting hired.
-Use our resume example and guide to take your career to the next level.
+A federal job offers wide-ranging opportunities, from working for the national government, military, or a specific legislator, to roles in criminal justice, scientific research, food safety, or emergency services.
+Whatever your path, having a strong resume will increase your chances of getting hired.
+Using our resume example and guide will help you take your federal career to the next level.

 • Leadership skills